 The capital of France is one of the the most beautiful cities in the world and home to poets, artists, architects, sculptors with a rich and colorful history.
-We have prepared a small guide to help you enjoy and explore your Paris travel like a local.
+We, at Talk Travel App have prepared a guide to help you enjoy and explore your Paris travel like a local.

 French is the official language and the most widely spoken.
 Although most locals understand English, this language is not used that much.
 Locals prefer that you at least try to speak some basic French.
 Also, some things are to be considered if you don’t want to come off as rude regarding basic French.

 – ‘Bon Jour’ (pronounced as Bon Zour), meaning ‘Good Day’

 – ‘Bon Soir’ (pronounced as Bon Swaa), meaning ‘Good Evening’